FlipWebApps/GameFramework/Readme.txt

 	1. If you have an older version installed:
 		1.1.
 Make a backup of your project
 		1.2.
 Delete the old /FlipWebApps folder to cater for possible conflicts.
-	2. Select "Edit->Project Settings->Script Execution Order…".
-	3. Drag the following scripts across and give them the specified priority:
-		- FlipWebApps/GameFramework/Scripts/UI/Dialogs/Components/DialogInstance.cs (priority -100)
-		- FlipWebApps/GameFramework/Scripts/GameStructure/GameManager.cs (priority -50)
-		- FlipWebApps/GameFramework/Scripts/FreePrize/Components/FreePrizeManager.cs (priority -20)
-	4. Setup and run the basic tutorial:
+	2. Setup and run the basic tutorial:
 		4.1.
 Browse to "FlipWebApps/GameFramework"
 		4.2.
 Open build settings from "Top Menu->File->Build Settings".
 		4.3.
 Drag Demo-Game and Demo-Menu to "Scenes In Build" in the "Build Settings" window.